 Can I drink alcohol or smoke after getting periodontal disease treatment?

 No. You shouldn’t drink alcohol or smoke for at least 72 hours after any periodontal disease treatment, including non-invasive treatments such as root planing.
-The reason why is because both alcohol and tobacco can interfere with the healing process of the gums.
+The reason why is because alcohol and tobacco can interfere with the healing process of the gums.